 Our favourite features: Simple navigation and search, gives options for sale price display, customisable blog.

-Symmetry is a theme which is ideal for those shores looking to have more fun and customisable elements with their design which is why it is ideally targeted at craft shops and designers.
+Symmetry is a theme that is ideal for those shores looking to have more fun and customisable elements with their design which is why it is ideally targeted at craft shops and designers.

-Despite being focused on looks, symmetry is not style over substance by any means.
-With functionalities there to organise your content and create a simple navigation through your site it’s a powerful theme.
+Despite being focused on looks, symmetry is not styling over substance by any means.
+With functionalities there to organise your content and create simple navigation through your site, it’s a powerful theme.